 - Mormons are Polygamists

-You now have the opportunity to challenge the majority and earn 1000 points.
-Submit your counter-argument below, and you will gain points for every person that is convinced by your argument.
+You now have the opportunity to challenge the majority and earn 100 points.
+Submit your argument against the claim "Mormons are Polygamists", and you will gain points for every person that is convinced by your argument.

 SUMMARY: That's a Myth

 Okay looks folks, the Mormon Church did away with Polygamy in 1890.
-Get with the times!
-And although there are some offshots of the mainstream Mormon church that still practice it, it’s pretty rare.
+And although there are some offshoots of the mainstream Mormon church that still practice it, it's pretty rare.
 You can find it all in this article.

-Only 45% of people are convinced by the argument “Mormon’s are Polygamists“, after reading your argument “It’s a Myth“.
+Only 45% of people accept the argument "Mormon's are Polygamists", after reading your argument "It's a Myth".

 Well, first of all, a lot of people simply don’t know a lot about Mormons.
 That’s good for me, because ignorance can be cured with information.
 For some, just reading my comment or reading the Wikipedia article was an eye opener, and was enough to convince them.

 Second, the system was asking new participants on the discussion what they thought after reading your comment.
 These new participants are less likely to be entrenched in a position, and will not take a position until having read your argument.
-The fact is, a group of people just asked to answer based on what they know will answer, no average, differently than a group of people that are first asked to reads relevant information.
+The fact is, a group of people just asked to answer based on what they know will typically answer differently than a group of people that are first asked to reads relevant information.

 Third, participants will be forced to consider whether other people will find your counter-argument convincing, before taking a position.
 This helps replace a knee-jerk reaction with a thought process such as “will I get shot down if I take this position?
 Is that statement really true?
 Is that article reliable?
 Will there be a strong counter-argument?”